Gamification for e-learning, or how to make learning fun

-But why choose this approach?
+BBut why choose this approach?
 To make it easier for people to accept, and even enjoy, tools and situations which aren’t necessarily inherently interesting for everyone.
-With this approach, certain e-learning training sessions which might otherwise seem off-putting can become an opportunity that no one wants to miss!
+With this approach, certain e-Learning training sessions which might otherwise seem off-putting can become an opportunity that no one wants to miss!

 Once you’ve got some quality content, gamification can serve as a “facilitator” to:

 – Replace the sense of being forced to learn with a feeling of fun and discovery

 – Encourage memorisation and make learning more effective.

 Gamification works best when it adapts to its audience

 « There’s no magic formula when it comes to gamification », notes Vincent Gaillard, a Multimedia Educational Engineer at ITycom.« To be effective, gamification has to be used in a personalised way that fits with the specific training programme and the profile of the learners taking part in it »

 Gamification brings the structures and conventions of play to your training programmes, but it’s also important to incorporate games or cultural reference points that “speak” to the learners.
 Of course, this depends heavily on the employees’ age and on the company’s social and professional context, its business segment, and even its culture.
 In general, the same things won’t seem fun to a doctor as to an engineer, or even to two professionals in the same industry who are 30 years apart in age…